mfjkri/cdc-helper/README.md

     rr        : False

 browser_config:
-  type: firefox        # Uses firefox driver as default (other option is chrome if you have its binaries.
+  type: firefox        # Uses firefox driver as default (other option is chrome if you have its binaries).
   headless_mode: True  # If true, selenium_driver will run without the visible UI.
 # ------------------------------------- - ------------------------------------ #